18 Spectacular Spots To See SoCal Spring Wildflowers

 2903 Cornell Rd., Agoura Hills, CA 91301

 In the 1920s, Paramount Pictures purchased 2700 acres of the Rancho Las Virgenes to be used as a “movie ranch.”
 In 1980, the National Park Service revitalized a portion of the movie ranch.
-Today families can go exploring, hiking, and wildflower-viewing on the same land that has been used as the setting in many film and television shows.
+Today, families can go exploring, hiking, and wildflower-viewing on the same land that has been used as the setting in many film and television shows.
 In November 2018, the Woolsey Fire “swept through Paramount Ranch and destroyed much of what was known as Western Town.”
-Construction to replace some of what was lost is in process.
+Construction to replace some of what was lost began in the spring of 2023 and should now be nearing completion.
 Check the website for further details.

 Related: Family-Friendly Easter Events in Los Angeles